 Describing themselves as an authentic oriental gem in Marylebone, Phoenix Palace is exactly that.
 Decorated with historical paintings, intricate wooden carvings, and gold lacquered walls, you’ll feel transported to Imperial Qing China.

 In this oriental ambience, sample some of the best small plates in London.
 A must-try dish when visiting Phoenix Palace is their delicious har gow dumplings.
 Its translucent pleated skins are thin, stretchy yet perfectly wraps around the shrimp filling; giving it an overall pleasing bounciness with each mouthful.

 Kam Tong Restaurant (金唐酒家)

-Located in Queensway, Kam Tong Restaurant is another old-time favourite amongst locals in London.
-Offering an extensive small plates menu and serving until 5 pm, it’s a great alternative if you want to avoid the crowds at China Town.
+Located in Queensway, Kam Tong Restaurant is another old-time favourite amongst locals.
+Offering an extensive dim sum menu in London and serving until 5 pm, it’s a great alternative if you want to avoid the crowds at China Town.